top of page

 California Wrongful Termination Lawsuit Success Rate Checker

-Over the years, we’ve screened thousands of wrongful termination claims from California employees seeking lawyer referrals.
-One common pattern became clear: most people don’t know whether they actually have a case until they’ve spent weeks trying to find a lawyer—or worse, they give up entirely.
+Over the years, we’ve screened thousands of potential wrongful termination claims from California employees seeking lawyer referrals.
+One pattern consistently emerges: many people are unsure whether they have a viable case until afterspending weeks trying to find a lawyer—or worse, abandoning the process altogether due to uncertainty.

 Before You Use the Wrongful Termination Success Probability Tool